ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ie.md

 There are several ways you can modify your Web Hosting plan’s PHP version:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan’s configuration via the OVH Control Panel](https://docs.ovh.com/ie/en/hosting/modify_your_web_hosting_systems_runtime_environment/#modify-web-hosting-plans-configuration-via-ovh-control-panel){.external} section of this guide.
+- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
 - **By manually modifying file on your storage space.** This solution is more technical, and you will need to be connected to your storage space.

-Generally, if you want more information on changing from one PHP version to another, please follow the instructions in our guide on [Configuring PHP versions on an OVH Web Hosting plan](https://docs.ovh.com/ie/en/hosting/how_to_configure_php_on_your_ovh_web_hosting_package_2014/){.external}.
+Generally, if you want more information on changing from one PHP version to another, please follow the instructions in our guide to [Configuring PHP versions on an OVH Web Hosting plan](../how_to_configure_php_on_your_ovh_web_hosting_package_2014/){.external}.

 #### PHP engine